sruthisrini/SMSspliceJDB/README.md

 ![image](https://github.com/user-attachments/assets/08c202a0-91d6-4686-99c5-e669be7f5710)

-The lollipop plot shown here, AI-generated using DALL·E in ChatGPT, visually represents experimentally validated splice site mutations.
+The lollipop plot shown here is AI-generated using DALL·E in ChatGPT.
+This visually represents experimentally validated splice site mutations.
 The original plot cannot be uploaded due to data privacy and publication restrictions.

 ## Dependencies
 - shiny